Quality matters when hiring for a big project. Call a Best Pick now!

 It’s a good idea to review the temperature setting of your tankless system annually.
 If the system is turned up too high, it increases your utility bills and increases the amount of scale that builds up.

-OSHA recommends a hot water heater be set to high as 140° F. Water at that temperature will be less likely to carry harmful bacteria.
-However, the U.S. Environmental Protection Agency recommends that in-home hot water heaters be set to 120° F.
+OSHA recommends you set your water heater as high as 140° F. At that temperature, the water is less likely to carry harmful bacteria.
+However, the U.S. Environmental Protection Agency recommends 120° F for home water heaters.

-Your local plumber can help you determine which recommendation is best for your home.
+Your local plumber can help you determine which temperature setting is best for your home.